 Healthcare professionals sometimes call lupus an “imitator” because the symptoms of lupus are similar to those of many other conditions.
 This can make lupus difficult to diagnose.
 It often takes a long time to get a lupus diagnosis.

 How hard is it to diagnose lupus?

-It’s difficult to diagnose lupus.
-There’s no one test that can prove lupus, and its symptoms are shared with many other chronic conditions.
+There isn’t a specific test that can prove lupus, and its symptoms are shared with many other chronic conditions.
 Doctors might need to rule out several possibilities before determining whether lupus is the answer.

 Who is most likely to get lupus?

 Anyone can get lupus, but there are known risk factors that are linked to the condition.
 These include:

 - being in your 20s or 30s

 - being African American or of Asian decent